Tis’ the season to make your home merry and bright with these fast and easy DIY Christmas decorating ideas.

 Simply snip off the flowers with a length of its branch and place in small vases or bottles.
 I even used a fancy pedestal salt shaker as a small vase.

 Place the vases on a cake or tiered stand.

-Use paper doilies and gift wrap to edge your kitchen shelves or even along a fireplace mantel.
+Use dollar store paper doilies and gift wrap to edge your kitchen shelves or along the top edge of a fireplace mantel.

-Nuts, fruit, cookies and candies can become decor when you put them out on display.
+Nuts, oranges, cookies and candies can become decor when you put them out on display.

 Look in your china closet for bowls, trays and cake plates and tiered stands to use.